apple/foundationdb/design/LoadBalancing/LoadBalancing.md

 # Load Balancing in FoundationDB

-In FoundationDB, often multiple *interface*s are available for the same type of *request*s.
-A load balancer can be used to distribute the requests to those interfaces, while awaring the possible failures.
+## Introduction

+FoundationDB is a distributed key-value database.
+A FoundationDB cluster is constituted by one or more processes over one or more physical machines, where each process is a *worker* and takes certain *role*s, such as coordinator, proxy, TLog, storage server, etc., in the system.

+The interpocess communications (IPC) between the processes are supported by the [`flow`](https://github.com/apple/foundationdb/tree/main/flow) infrastructure.
+In the `flow` context, each process will expose one or more *interface*(s).
+Each interface is able to accept given type of *request*s, and *reply* `Void`, requested data or error.
+The interfaces and the corresponding request/reply pairs forms the IPC protocol of FoundationDB.

+In many cases, the same request can be proceed by multiple processes, e.g. all commit proxies can accept commit requests, and multiple storage server processes can provide values for a given key in double/triple redundancy mode.
+A load balancer (LB) can be used to distribute the requests over the possible interfaces, preventing one or a few processes getting overloaded.
+The interface candidates are also referred as *alternative*s.
+The LB is also able to react when one or more interfaces are (temporarily) unavailable by retrying, or re-routing the request to other candidates.
+The interface candidates are also known as *alternative*s.

-Two load balancer are provided: `basicLoadBalance` and `loadBalance`, both defined in `LoadBalance.actor.h`.
-The `basicLoadBalance` is a simple
+Two LBs are provided in FoundationDB: `basicLoadBalance` and `loadBalance`, both defined in [`LoadBalance.actor.h`](https://github.com/apple/foundationdb/blob/main/fdbrpc/include/fdbrpc/LoadBalance.actor.h).
+The `basicLoadBalance` is a simple load balancer which each interface is equally chosen; while the `loadBalance` accepts a model object, which provides [datacenter](https://apple.github.io/foundationdb/configuration.html#configuring-regions) (DC) awaring balancing algorithms, allowing requests being sent to interfaces in the same DC.

+In the following sections, the two LBs will be discussed in details.

 ## `basicLoadBalance`